Guru

 they saw Jetha working like a common laborer, they were furious and

 said to him.
-"You have shamed the family by performing menial service
+"You have shamed the family by performing menial

 Jetha was much displeased at this language and replied, "In your

-estimation the Guru is my father-in-law, but in mine he is God in person."
+estimation the Guru is my father-in-law, but in mine he is God in

-On hearing this they went to the Guru and complained to him about what
+On hearing this they went to the Guru and complained to him about

 The final and supreme test of Jetha's spirit of service and sacrifice

-came when Guru Amar Das wanted to select his successor, just like the
+came when Guru Amar Das wanted to select his successor, just like

-first two Gurus (all the Sikh Gurus starting from Guru Nanak Dev).
-The
+the first two Gurus (all the Sikh Gurus starting from Guru Nanak Dev).

-them about the Guruship that he who did the better work in his eyes
+without telling them about the Guruship that he who did the better

-should receive the greater honor.
-When they completed their platforms,
+work in his eyes should receive the greater honor.
+When they completed

-the Guru went to inspect them.
-Both the platforms were declared to be
+their platforms, the Guru went to inspect them.
+Both the platforms

-defective and they were asked to throw them down and rebuild them.
-In
+were declared to be defective and they were asked to throw them down

-obedience to his command, new platforms were erected.
-These were also
+and rebuild them.
+In obedience to his command, new platforms were

-disapproved and ordered dismantled.
-On this Rama, the elder son-in-law,
+erected.
+These were also disapproved and ordered dismantled.
+On this

-refused to build it a third time.
+Rama, the elder son-in-law, refused to build it a third time.

 He demurred, "The Guru has grown old and his reason fails him."